🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 6. Half with Bow Cover

-Bow covers or playpen covers help protect the deck from dirt and debris while in storage or at mooring.
-These playpen areas typically come with supports or poles to lift the canvas so that it doesn't collect rain puddles.
+Bow covers or playpen covers help protect the deck from dirt and debris while in storage or mooring.
+These playpen covers typically have supports or poles to lift the canvas so that it doesn't collect rain puddles.

 7. Full Enclosures

-The full enclosure is perfect for both entertaining and complete privacy.
-Again, just like half enclosures, these need to be custom made by a local canvas craftsman or an online retailer like Canvas Craft.
+The full enclosure is perfect for both entertaining and for complete privacy.
+Again, just like half enclosures, these must be custom-made by a local canvas craftsman or an online retailer like Canvas Craft.

 The sleek enclosure on the left is a Canvas Craft creation.
-As a heads up, a full enclosure can cost you around $2000 to $4000, depending on the specifications.
+A full enclosure, depending on the specifications, can cost around $2000 to $4000.

 Pontoon Enclosure Maintenance